QVPR/VPRTempo/README.md

 If you wish to enable CUDA, please follow the instructions on the [PyTorch - Get Started](https://pytorch.org/get-started/locally/) page to install the required software versions for your hardware and operating system.

 ### Option 2: Local requirements install
 Dependencies can be installed either through our provided `requirements.txt` files.
+Please ensure `python --version` is >=3.6 and <3.13.

 ```python
 pip install -r requirements.txt